SvenGroot/WslManagementPS/docs/Export-WslDistribution.md

 Alpine       Stopped       2   False
 ```

-This example exports all WSL2 distributions to a directory named D:\backup.
-It uses the Passthru
+This example exports all WSL2 distributions to a directory named `D:\backup`, using VHD format.
+It
-parameter to return the WslDistribution objects for the affected distributions.
+uses the **Passthru** parameter to return the WslDistribution objects for the affected
+distributions.

 ## PARAMETERS